 Hiring and outsourcing

-This shift to a more profitable business is making oil companies future proof.
-In addition, it provides advantages for service providers, think of Emerson, Fluor or Samsung.
+This shift to a more profitable business is making oil companies future-proof.
+In addition, it provides advantages for service providers, think of Emerson, Fluor, or Samsung.
 But it also applies to my own business, Hint.
 The demand for our services and experts is rising.
 I see also that the contractors are adapting their offerings.
 The ‘stock shifters’ have become solution providers, as demand increases for them.
-Solution providers deliver total solutions that support the ponderous and energy-producing multinationals with much needed optimization in their workplaces.
+Solution providers deliver total solutions that support the ponderous and energy-producing multinationals with much-needed optimization in their workplaces.

 Many jobs that are disappearing are support functions and are not part of the ‘core’.
 These are employees who are not crucial to a lean and mean business.
 Technicians often remain since the personnel strategy is rooted in technical progress.
 The main driver for efficiency is technology.
 To be even more specific: automation ensures that more can be done with fewer people.
 Whatever else is required in terms of people and knowledge can be hired in when needed.
 And, as much as possible, activities are outsourced to specialist service providers.
 This flexibility makes it possible to reduce fixed costs.
-It is a proven recipe towards a more efficient business operation.
+It is a proven recipe for a more efficient business operation.